 Controlling diabetes means keeping blood sugar levels as close to normal as possible.
-It's a three-way balancing act: Your child's medications (such as insulin), food, and activity level all need to be balanced to keep blood sugar levels under control.
+It's a three-way balancing act: Your child's diabetes medicines (such as insulin), food, and activity level all need to be balanced to keep blood sugar levels under control.
 If any one of these is off, blood sugar levels will be, too.

 In general, poorly controlled blood sugar levels can be due to any of the following:

-not taking medications as prescribed
+not taking medicines as prescribed

 illness or stress